 Perhaps the greatest risk of all is the risk that solar personnel take inappropriate action when arc flash is determined to be most likely.
 With DC circuits, there are different Types of Arc Flash that can occur, with each requiring different action to be taken.
 With series arc, for example, a shutdown of power and significant reduction in circuit flow is needed.
 With parallel arc, however, conductors must be shorted simultaneously resulting in zero array voltage.
 Understanding system management is key to safety.

 If you are working on live Solar Panels there is a possibility an Arc Flash could happen.
-Make sure you and your team are working safe on live electricity with Arc Flash and Flame Resistant Clothing, see our full collection here.
+Make sure you and your team are working safe on live electricity with Arc Flash and Flame Retardant Clothing, see our full collection here.